Graphnet-Health/fhir-api-specs/docs/examples/exampleOverview.md

 hide_table_of_contents: false
 ---

-The examples contained within this site are inteded to give a representation of the date returned from the Graphnet FHIR server.
+The examples contained within this site are intended to give a representation of the data returned from the Graphnet FHIR server.
-It is expected that overtime that the resources will increase in content.
+It is expected that over time that the resources will increase in content.

 ### Examples : Patient